OurVoiceUSA/civic-loader/README.md

     export DEBUG=1
     EOF

-Then, install dependancies with `npm install`, source in the configuration with `source .env`, and start with `npm start`.
+Then, install dependancies with `npm install`, source in the configuration with `source .env`, and if you haven't run the ocd division import, run `node node_modules/babel-cli/bin/babel-node.js ocdid.js`.
+To import the FEC data, run `npm start`.

 The `API_KEY_FEC` is obtained here: https://api.open.fec.gov/developers/